 Believe it or not, your diet plays an essential role in hair growth.
 If you want full, luscious locks, eat a diet rich in vitamin B12, a protein found in fish, beef, lamb and dairy.
-B12 helps in the formation of red blood cells that carry crucial oxygen to your tissues, including hair follicles.
+B12 helps in the delivery of oxygen to your tissues, including hair follicles.
 If you’re not keen on animal proteins, try a vegan-safe B12 supplement.

 Product to Try: HairMax LaserBand 82